-Community paramedicine (CP) is an emerging healthcare profession.
-It allows paramedics and emergency medical technicians (EMTs) to operate in expanded roles to provide healthcare services to underserved populations.
-It is a way to improve rural emergency medical services (EMS) as well as address the healthcare needs of the community.
+Community paramedicine is an emerging healthcare profession.
+It allows paramedics and emergency medical technicians (EMTs) to operate in expanded roles to provide routine healthcare services to underserved populations, and helps to improve rural emergency medical services (EMS).

-Some rural patients lack access to primary care, and misuse 911 services in an attempt to access emergency departments for routine healthcare.
-This is demanding on volunteer EMS personnel in rural areas and causes strains on the workforce.
-Working in a primary care role, community paramedics can meet the needs of such individuals, as well as others in the community, in a more efficient and proactive way.
+Some rural patients lack access to primary care, and use 911 services for non-urgent healthcare.
+This is a burden for volunteer EMS personnel in rural areas.
+Community paramedics who work in a primary care role can meet the needs of rural residents in a more efficient and proactive way.

 This topic guide:

-- Outlines issues and challenges that rural community paramedics face
+- Outlines issues and challenges faced by rural community paramedics

 - Provides examples of community paramedicine models and existing programs